Local hormone

 Eicosanoids (ī′kō-să-noydz; eicosa = twenty, eidos = formed) are a primary type of local hormone.
-These local hormones are formed by a chain of 20 amino acids and fatty acids from phospholipids in the cell membrane.
+These local hormones are polyunsaturated fatty acid derivatives containing 20 carbon atoms and fatty acids derived from phospholipids in the cell membrane or from diet.
 Eicosanoids initiate either autocrine stimulation or paracrine stimulation.
 There are two main types of eicosanoids: prostaglandins and leukotrienes, which initiate either autocrine stimulation or paracrine stimulation.
 Eicosanoids are the result of a ubiquitous pathway which first produces arachidonic acid, and then the eicosanoid product.

 Prostaglandins are the most diverse category of eicosanoids and are thought to be synthesized in most tissues of the body.
 This type of local hormone stimulates pain receptors and increases the inflammatory response.
 Nonsteroidal anti-inflammatory drugs stop the formation of prostaglandins, thus inhibiting these responses.

 Leukotrienes are a type of eicosanoids that are produced in leukocytes and function in inflammatory mediation.

 Paracrines (para- = beside or near) are local hormones that act on neighboring cells.
 This type of signaling involves the secretion of paracrine factors, which travel a short distance in the extracellular environment to affect nearby cells.
 These factors can be excitatory or inhibitory.
 There are a few families of factors that are very important in embryo development including fibroblast growth factor secreted them.

 Juxtacrines (juxta = near) are local hormones that require close contact and act on either the cell which emitted them or on adjacent cells.